 Australia has one of the highest incidences of melanoma in the world.
 This is due mostly to increased sun exposure and an environment not built for fair skin.
 Regular self-examinations are essential for early detection of any changes.

-If and when you notice an unusual mole or spot on your body, see your GP and then get a specialist diagnosis at a melanoma detection clinic like Molemap by Dermatologists.
+If and when you notice an unusual mole or spot on your body, see your GP and then get a specialist diagnosis at a melanoma detection clinic like MoleMap.
 You can visit our website to find a skin clinic near you.